 The Humps, like the Tumps, offer Relative Hill baggers greater choice due to their wider geographical distribution throughout Great Britain than the Marilyns.
 This appeals since there are more local Humps that can be climbed with less travel than Marilyns.

 Their lower prominence means that they are more numerous than Marilyns in any county.
 Unlike the Tumps, Hill Bagging doesn't currently offer a list of Humps by county, instead it offers Humps by Topo section.

-Since, like some Tumps, some Humps were chosen as sites for castles for defending and watching over the local area, they can be more historically interesting places to visit than a bleak moorland hill.
+Since some Humps were chosen as sites for castles for defending and watching over the local area, they can be more historically interesting places to visit than a bleak moorland hill.
 For example, Mow Cop is the southernmost outcrop in Cheshire of hard sandstone grit rising 355m above sea level.
 It's owned by the National Trust who note that the mock tower that was built as a summer house in 1754 by Randle Wilbraham, the local Lord of the Manor was the location for the first Primitive Methodist service in 1807.

 Numbers of active Hump baggers